-The term 'Margin Call' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Margin Call' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Margin Call refers to a demand from a broker that the account holding investor (who is utilizing margin) deposit additional funds or securities in order to restore the margin account to a minimum preset maintenance margin level.
 This could occur with a stock, futures, or commodities margin account.
 Such margin calls happen as the account value falls to a ratio which that specific brokerage deems unacceptable.
 Many brokerage houses use their own unique formulas to determine the amount at which they will issue such a call for more funds or securities.

 Investors get into this unpleasant position when one or many of their securities they have purchased (utilizing money they borrowed from the brokerage) drops to a specified value point.
 That is when the call goes out from the broker for more money to restore the account to an acceptable minimum value.
 Investors will have two choices.
 They could comply with the request for additional funds and make an urgent deposit.
 Otherwise, they could sell off some or all of the positions in the account to reduce the need for minimum margin maintenance or raise the account equity position.
 The third choice of completely disregarding or ignoring the margin call would result in the broker force-selling positions to reduce this maintenance amount required.

 Margin calls would not be necessary at all if investors did not buy securities, futures, or commodities with a combination of their own cash plus money they borrow off of the broker.
 This is why many experts recommend not utilizing such margin accounts unless an investor is a both seasoned and experienced trader.